-A Notice of Emergency Adoption and Proposed Rule Making will be published in the State Register on August 10, 2016.
+A Notice of Emergency Adoption was published in the State Register on August 10, 2016.
 Supporting materials are available upon request to the Secretary of the Board of Regents.
-A Statement of Facts and Circumstances is attached as Attachment B.
+A Statement of Facts and Circumstances is attached as Attachment B. Following the 45-day public comment period required under the State Administrative Procedure Act, the Department received no comments on the proposed amendment.